Dave Cousins

-Dave Cousins (born David Joseph Hindson; 7 January 1945) is an English former musician who was the leader, singer and most-active songwriter of Strawbs since 1967.
+David Joseph Cousins (born David Joseph Hindson; 7 January 1940 – 13 July 2025) was an English musician.
+He was the leader, singer and most-active songwriter of Strawbs, from 1967.

-Cousins is a founder member of the Strawbs, which started out as the Strawberry Hill Boys, playing bluegrass music, then moved on to folk, folk rock, and progressive rock.
-He also performs as an acoustic duo with Strawbs guitarist Brian Willoughby, and as Acoustic Strawbs with Willoughby (until August 2004), Dave Lambert and Chas Cronk (since September 2004).
+Cousins was a founding member of Strawbs, which started out as the Strawberry Hill Boys playing bluegrass music, then moved on to folk, folk rock, and progressive rock.
+He also performed as an acoustic duo with Strawbs guitarist Brian Willoughby, and as Acoustic Strawbs with Willoughby (until August 2004), Dave Lambert and Chas Cronk (from September 2004).

 Biography

+Cousins was born in Hounslow in Middlesex on 7 January 1940, the only son of Joseph Hindson and Violet Luck.
+His father was killed in action in the Second World War.
+His mother married Jack Cousins when he was aged six and he took his stepfather's surname.

-Cousins grew up in Chiswick, and in the 1970s returned to live there, rehearsing in Chiswick's Mawson Arms pub.
-He holds a degree in statistics and pure mathematics from the University of Leicester, and has also followed a career in radio.
+Cousins grew up in Chiswick and was educated at Thames Valley Grammar School in Twickenham, where he met future band member Tony Hooper.
+In the 1970s he returned to live there, rehearsing in Chiswick's Mawson Arms pub.
+He held a degree in Statistics and Pure Mathematics from the University of Leicester, and also followed a career in radio.
 He was a producer for Denmark's Radio 1969–1979, was programme controller for Radio Tees (1980–1982), and the managing director of Devon Air in Devon (1982–1990).
-Since 1991, Cousins has been in charge of St. David's Research, and has been instrumental in many successful franchise applications business ventures involving local radio stations in the UK; stations such as Thames Radio (Kingston-upon-Thames), Radio Victory (Portsmouth) and XFM in London.
-He runs Witchwood Records, an independent record label.
-Cousins tours North America and Europe with Acoustic Strawbs, several months every year.
+From 1991 onwards, Cousins was in charge of St. David's Research, and was instrumental in many successful franchise applications business ventures involving local radio stations in the UK; stations such as Thames Radio (Kingston-upon-Thames), Radio Victory (Portsmouth) and XFM in London.

+He ran Witchwood Media Limited, an independent record and publishing company, until the company's catalogue was sold to Cherry Red Limited.
+Cousins once toured North America and Europe with Acoustic Strawbs, several months every year.
 In February 2012, a new venture with producer Chris Tsangarides was announced, the Dark Lord Records label; the first release was by band Spit Like This on 21 May.
 In 2014 Cousins' autobiography Exorcising Ghosts: Strawbs and Other Lives was published by Witchwood Media Limited.

-In December 2021, Cousins announced a withdrawal from live performance due to his health.
+In December 2021, Cousins announced his withdrawal from live performance for health reasons, but played a one-off charity gig at the Boston Room at the George IV pub on Chiswick High Road on 21 November 2022.
+The event was in aid of the Commonwealth Medical Trust, of which Cousins was a trustee, to support its joint project with Safe Hands, to provide water tanks in remote parts of Africa, a project being carried out in conjunction with the University of Leicester and Makerere University in Kampala, Uganda.

+The University of Leicester awarded Cousins an honorary Doctor of Music (D. Mus) degree on 20 January 2023.

+On 11 August 2023, Dave Cousins and Strawbs gave their final live show and farewell gig at Fairport's Cropredy Convention.